Sellersville, Pennsylvania: 20th century

+21st century

-Today the town is still relatively small, sandwiched in between a ridge line and the larger town of Perkasie.
+In the 21st century, the town remains relatively small, sandwiched in between a ridge line and the larger town of Perkasie.
 The center of town still runs along Bethlehem Pike which is now called Old Route 309.
 The Washington House has recently been restored to become an upscale restaurant.
-Next door to the restaurant was a livery stable, which was converted into a theater (later a movie theater) in 1894.
-It has since been restored, and reopened in 2001 as Sellersville Theater 1894- a popular live music venue.
+Next door to the restaurant was a livery stable, which was converted into a theater and later into a movie theater in 1894.
+It has since been restored, and reopened in 2002 as Sellersville Theater 1894, a popular live music venue.
 The creek is still dammed but only the carousel in Perkasie remains of the amusements.

 The textile industry has long moved out of the area and Sellersville has become mainly a residential town for people working in the many urban centers that are only a short commute away.
 Grand View Hospital, Bucks County’s first hospital, has provided residents of Bucks and Montgomery counties with comprehensive healthcare services since 1913.
 The town is surrounded on three sides by open country and spread out housing developments.
 The local firehouse provides various activities throughout the year, including a carnival in the summer.
 The Holiday House Pool and Recreation Center becomes a hotspot for people to escape the heat during the summer as well.
 There are various businesses along Main Street, one being the Washington House, which provide some jobs as well, but largely the town remains a residential area.
 Sellersville Museum is located off Main Street in Sellersville and displays different exhibits every month.

 The Teller Cigar Factory was listed on the National Register of Historic Places in 1987.